 - Free Priority Pass access to airport lounges and Centurion Lounges

 - 2 Free Global Entry membership ($200 value)

 - Free Hilton Honors and SPG Gold Statuses

-This is free money you’re leaving on the table by not building your Platinum card collection as a military member.
-Start building your collection today with the American Express Premier Rewards Gold and pick up the easy sign up bonus now.
+This is free money you're leaving on the table by not building your Platinum card collection as a military member.
+Start building your collection today with the American Express Gold Card and pick up the easy welcome bonus now.
 Then, after a year upgrade the card to a Platinum and reap the Platinum benefits.